Tuesday, May 19, 2020

 Returning from Boston to move back to London, 10 years later (2015), was a far bigger and more complicated affair.
 I was now married, with a 6-year-old son, with disabilities (ADHD and Dyspraxia) and a 9-year-old daughter.

-I found a great job too, setting up Lead generation in the UK and Europe, for a little-known Cybersecurity start-up called Zscaler, founded in 2008.
-It has since had an IPO and is now valued at twenty-three billion US dollars on The NASDAQ
+I found a great job, too, setting up lead generation in the UK and Europe for a little-known cybersecurity start-up called Zscaler, which was founded in 2008.
+It has since had an IPO and is now valued at twenty-three billion US dollars on The NASDAQ.

 This brings me to my next point: